-In this Chapter, the following definitions apply except as expressly otherwise provided or as necessary implication requires:
+In this Title, the following definitions apply except as expressly otherwise provided or as necessary implication requires:

-(a) Alternative Dispute Resolution.
-“Alternative dispute resolution” means the process of resolving matters in pending litigation through a settlement conference, neutral case evaluation, neutral fact-finding, arbitration, mediation, other non-judicial dispute resolution process, or combination of those processes.
+(d) Alternative Dispute Resolution.
+“Alternative dispute resolution” means the process of resolving matters in pending litigation through arbitration, mediation, neutral case evaluation, neutral factfinding, settlement conference, or a combination of those processes.

-(b) Arbitration.
-“Arbitration” means a process in which (1) the parties appear before one or more impartial arbitrators and present evidence and argument supporting their respective positions, and (2) the arbitrators render a decision in the form of an award that is not binding, unless the parties agree otherwise in writing.
+(e) Arbitration.
+“Arbitration” means a process in which (1) the parties appear before one or more impartial arbitrators and present evidence and argument to support their respective positions, and (2) the arbitrators render an award that is not binding unless the parties agree otherwise in writing.

-Committee note: Under the Federal Arbitration Act, the Maryland Uniform Arbitration Act, [FN1] at common law, and in common usage outside the context of court-referred cases, arbitration awards are binding unless the parties agree otherwise.
+Committee note: Under the Federal Arbitration Act, the Maryland Uniform Arbitration Act, the International Commercial Arbitration Act, and at common law, arbitration awards are binding unless the parties agree otherwise.

-(c) Fee-For-Service.
-“Fee-for-service” means that a party will be charged a fee by the person or persons conducting the alternative dispute resolution proceeding.
+(f) Fee-For-Service.
+“Fee-for-service” means that a party will be charged a fee by an ADR practitioner designated by a court to conduct ADR.

-(e) Mediation Communication.
-“Mediation communication” means speech, writing, or conduct made as part of a mediation, including communications made for the purpose of considering, initiating, continuing, or reconvening a mediation or retaining a mediator.
+(h) Mediation Communication.
+“Mediation communication” means a communication, whether spoken, written, or nonverbal, made as part of a mediation, including a communication made for the purpose of considering, initiating, continuing, reconvening, or evaluating a mediation or a mediator.

-(f) Neutral Case Evaluation.
-“Neutral case evaluation” means a process in which (1) the parties, their attorneys, or both appear before an impartial person and present in summary fashion the evidence and arguments supporting their respective positions, and (2) the impartial person renders an evaluation of their positions and an opinion as to the likely outcome of the dispute or issues in the dispute if the action is tried.
+(i) Neutral Case Evaluation.
+“Neutral case evaluation” means a process in which (1) the parties, their attorneys, or both appear before an impartial evaluator and present in summary fashion the evidence and arguments to support their respective positions, and (2) the evaluator renders an evaluation of their positions and an opinion as to the likely outcome of the litigation.

-(g) Neutral Fact-Finding.
-“Neutral fact-finding” means a process in which (1) the parties, their attorneys, or both appear before an impartial person and present evidence and arguments supporting their respective positions as to particular disputed factual issues, and (2) the impartial person makes findings of fact as to those issues.
-Unless the parties otherwise agree in writing, those findings are not binding.
+(k) Neutral Fact-Finding.
+“Neutral fact-finding” means a process in which (1) the parties, their attorneys, or both appear before an impartial individual and present the evidence and arguments to support their respective positions as to disputed factual issues, and (2) the individual makes findings of fact as to those issues that are not binding unless the parties agree otherwise in writing.

-(h) Settlement Conference.
-“Settlement conference” means a conference at which the parties, their attorneys, or both appear before an impartial person to discuss the issues and positions of the parties in the action in an attempt to resolve the dispute or issues in the dispute by agreement or by means other than trial.
-A settlement conference may include neutral case evaluation and neutral fact-finding, and the impartial person may recommend the terms of an agreement.
+(l) Settlement Conference.
+“Settlement conference” means a conference at which the parties, their attorneys, or both appear before an impartial individual to discuss the issues and positions of the parties in an attempt to agree on a resolution of all or part of the dispute by means other than trial.
+A settlement conference may include neutral case evaluation and neutral fact-finding, and the impartial individual may recommend the terms of an agreement.